 Woe to those who make unjust laws, to those who issue oppressive decrees, to deprive the poor of their rights and withhold justice from the oppressed of my people, making widows their prey and robbing the fatherless.

-It is disturbing to witness a globalization that exacerbates the conditions of the needy, that does not sufficiently contribute to resolving situations of hunger, poverty and social inequality which fails to safeguard the natural environment.
-These aspects of globalization can give rise to extreme reactions, leading to excessive nationalism, religious fanaticism and acts of terrorism.
-All of this is far removed from the concept of an ethically responsible globalization capable of treating all peoples as equal partners and not as passive instruments.
-Accordingly, there can be little doubt of the need for guidelines that will place globalization firmly at the service of authentic human development — the development of every person and of the whole person — in full respect of the rights and dignity of all.
+It is disturbing to witness a globalization that exacerbates the conditions of the needy, that does not sufficiently contribute to resolving situations of hunger, poverty and social inequality that fails to safeguard the natural environment.
+These aspects of globalization can give rise to extreme reactions leading to excessive nationalism, religious fanaticism and even acts of terrorism.
+All of this is far-removed from the concept of an ethically responsible globalization capable of treating all peoples as equal partners and not as passive instruments.

 John Paul II